-The use of doorbell cameras as security and convenience features in homes has continued to gain popularity.
-These enable you to know who is at your door without necessarily having to be around to knock on the door and check.
-This gives a sense of security and ensures that one can identify the visitor before allowing him/her into the compound.
-Some of the doorbell cameras also come with motion detection and you will be alerted when there is movement close to your front door even without ringing the bell.
+Doorbell cameras as security and convenience tools in homes have become somewhat common.
+These let you know who is at your home without necessarily having to be available to knock on the door and check.
+This guarantees security and helps one to recognize the guest before letting him or her inside the enclosure.
+Even without running the bell, some of the doorbell cameras also have motion detection, which will notify you should movement near your front door.

 Smartphone Connectivity and Alerts Doorbell cameras are smart home accessories.
 This means they are mainly managed via a smartphone application from the camera company that owns the camera.
 The live feed is available through the app, or you can set the camera to notify you when motion is detected.